valdaarhun/openafs/doc/process/code-style-guide.md

 All routines should be declared static if they are not used outside that source file.

-Compiles on gcc-using machines should strive to handle using `-Wstrict-prototypes -Werror` (this may take a while).
+Compilation on gcc-using machines should strive to handle using `-Wstrict-prototypes -Werror` (this may take a while).

 Routines shall be defined in source prior to use if possible; if a static